atombear/Hask.jl/README.md

 appearance of conveying state through a computation.
 Of course an entire monadic composition must itself live within a function, but then those functions can be composed.
 From the perspective of composability, monads should be thought of as function-like, and in the broader understanding of category theory, form a category, like functions.
-In programming monads are a type class captures and contextualizes some object.
+In programming monads are a type class that captures and contextualizes some object.
 The monad type `m a` is written in terms of its type constructor `m` which contextualizes some type `a`.
 The construction of a monad instance thus requires an instance of type `a`.
 Central to monadic programming is the ability to 'extract' an object from its context.
 In julia, a parametric `struct` is a good candidate for specifying monadic types.